OpenDSA/OpenDSA/RST/en/PL/TypeSystems.rst

    certain program behaviors [...].

-What does Pierce mean by:
+Now what does Pierce mean by:

+- *method*

-- *method*: A type system is a tool to reason *about* a programming language.
+  A type system is a tool to reason *about* a programming language.

+- *syntactic*

-- syntactic; A type system categorizes expressions based on syntax, that is, on the structure or arrangement of programming language constructs (variables, operators, keywords, etc.).
-Syntax is thus the basis on which the type system can compute an approximation of the runtime behavior of the expressions and   statements in a program based on the possible values that these constructs may compute.
+  A type system categorizes expressions based on syntax, that is, on the structure or arrangement of programming language constructs (variables, operators, keywords, etc.).
+Syntax is thus the basis on which the type system computes an approximation of the runtime behavior of the expressions and statements in a program based on the possible values that these constructs may compute.

+- *proving*

-- proving: A type system aims to *guarantee* that the errors it views as type errors will never happen; a well-typed program should never misbehave.
+  A type system aims to *guarantee* that the errors it views as type errors will never happen; a well-typed program should never misbehave.

+- *certain program behaviors*

-- certain program behaviors: Bad behaviors are *stuck states* in which an expression does not have a value and there are no rules that allow the computation of that value to continue (i.e., a runtime error).
+  Bad behaviors are *stuck states* in which an expression does not have a value and there are no rules that allow the computation of that value to continue (i.e., a runtime error).

+- *tractable*

-- tractable: Type checkers are built into compilers, linkers, and runtime systems and must do their job automatically with no interaction with the programmer; therefore, we need type-checking algorithms that are not only tractable in theory but also efficient in practice.
+  Type checkers are built into compilers, linkers, and runtime systems and must do their job automatically with no interaction with the programmer; therefore, we need type-checking algorithms that are not only tractable in theory but also efficient in practice.

 Type System: Static Versus  Dynamic
 -----------------------------------

-The purpose of a type system is *always* to prevent undesirable program states.
+The purpose of a type system is *always* to prevent undesirable program states, like the stuck states mentioned above.

 - In a **static** type system, types are determined and checked *before* program execution.
 This is typically done by a compiler.
 Type